GregusRich/Dynamic-Layout-Tally-App/README.md

 ## Usage
 - Add numbers to the tally.
 Includes basic add functionality which displays the total value (Tally).
 - Clear function.
 - Observing the layout change on orientation switch.
-The Android API-33 emulator is recommed
+The Android API-33 emulator is recommended.

 ## Contributing
 If you'd like to contribute to the development of TallyApp, please follow these steps: